North Cornwall · PL27 · Cornwall Council North

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Wadebridge, that work is shaped by the place itself — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward medieval bridge-end terraces and Georgian townhouses.
+The way we approach extension in Wadebridge starts with a measured walk-round — Wadebridge is the inland market town for the Camel Estuary and Padstow, with a fifteenth-century bridge over the Camel, a strong independent retail high street and a busy Camel Trail terminus, with a building stock that leans toward Georgian townhouses and post-war suburban estates.

 - Conservation Area